-We have also updated the Student Handbook to mirror the Educator Handbook, making it much easier to follow along with your teacher.
+The Student Handbook mirrors the Educator Handbook, making it much easier to follow along with your teacher.

-We are proud to share many wonderful materials created by National History Day and other History Day affiliates across the country.
+We are proud to share many wonderful materials created by National History Day® and other History Day affiliates across the country.

 About Connecticut History Day